Student Development Classes

 What other Student Development classes exist?

-These are one-, two-, or three-credit credit classes designed to assist students with relevant college related concerns in a class setting with the goal of helping you to fulfill the AIMS of a BYU education.
+These are one-, two-, or three-credit credit classes designed to assist students with relevant college-related concerns in a class setting with the goal of helping you to fulfill the AIMS of a BYU education.
 Student Development courses typically focus on academic skills, career development and preparation, leadership, and improving mental health.
-Classes are taught by faculty of the Counseling and Career Center and advisors from University Career Services, the Academic Success Center, University Advisement Center, Pre-Professional Advisement and other areas across campus.
+Classes are taught by faculty of the Counseling and Career Center and advisors from University Career Services, the Academic Success Center, the University Advisement Center, Pre-Professional Advisement, and other areas across campus.
 We have highlighted several of our courses below.
 For a complete listing, go here.

 ST DEV 109 Effective Study and Learning